Interlaced video: History

 When motion picture film was developed, the movie screen had to be illuminated at a high rate to prevent visible flicker.
 The exact rate necessary varies by brightness — 50 Hz is (barely) acceptable for small, low brightness displays in dimly lit rooms, whilst 80 Hz or more may be necessary for bright displays that extend into peripheral vision.
 The film solution was to project each frame of film three times using a three-bladed shutter: a movie shot at 16 frames per second illuminated the screen 48 times per second.
 Later, when sound film became available, the higher projection speed of 24 frames per second enabled a two-bladed shutter to produce 48 times per second illumination—but only in projectors incapable of projecting at the lower speed.

 This solution could not be used for television.
 To store a full video frame and display it twice requires a frame buffer—electronic memory (RAM)—sufficient to store a video frame.
 This method did not become feasible until the late 1980s and with digital technology.
 In addition, avoiding on-screen interference patterns caused by studio lighting and the limits of vacuum tube technology required that CRTs for TV be scanned at AC line frequency.
 (This was 60 Hz in the US, 50 Hz Europe.)

-In 1926, Ulises Armand Sanabria demonstrated television to 200,000 people attending Chicago Radio World’s Fair.
-Sanabria’s system was mechanically scanned using a 'triple interlace' Nipkow disc with three offset spirals and was thus a 3:1 scheme rather than the usual 2:1.
+Several different interlacing patents have been proposed since 1914 in the context of still or moving image transmission, but few of them were practicable.
+In 1926, Ulises Armand Sanabria demonstrated television to 200,000 people attending Chicago Radio World's Fair.
+Sanabria's system was mechanically scanned using a 'triple interlace' Nipkow disc with three offset spirals and was thus a 3:1 scheme rather than the usual 2:1.
 It worked with 45 line 15 frames per second images being transmitted.
 With 15 frames per second and a 3:1 interlace the field rate was 45 fields per second yielding (for the time) a very steady image.
 He did not apply for a patent for his interlaced scanning until May 1931.